paramrathour/blog/pages/_posts/2024-08-12-philosophy-in-anime.md

 What lies beneath the surface...the subconscious...is far more vast.\
 --- Shun Aonuma

-From the New World aka *Shin Sekai Yori*[^shinsekaiyoriwiki] tackles similar themes as Psycho-Pass, but in a fantasy setting where some people have magical powers.
+From the New World aka *Shin Sekai Yori*[^shinsekaiyoriwiki] is another anime that aired in the same [anime season]({{ site.url_prefixes.myanimelist.anime }}/season/2012/fall) as Psycho-Pass.
+It tackled similar themes as Psycho-Pass, but in a fantasy setting where some people have magical powers.
 A key difference is in the judgement; instead of an objective and accurate method like above, <font color='red' ><b>FEAR</b></font> of a false negative takes over.
 Due to the magical system, the possibility of an individual's powers spiralling out of control always exist, which causes the judgment system to be more defensive, resulting in countless false positives.

 The anime also presents a unique 'solution' to address the difference in power between individuals with magical abilities and those without, giving rise to a rich and complex philosophical discourse.